NeshHari/XMonad/README.md

 textColor :: String -> String -> String
 textColor color = wrap ("%{F" <> color <> "}") " %{F-}"
 ```

-## Event Hook
+## Event Management

-*Note: This section is a summary of the key points from the official documentation.*
+_Note: This section is a summary of the key points from the official documentation._

 We will use this example/snippet to comprehend how to apply the windowed fullscreen hack to Chromium-based applications, onXPropertyChange, and the swallowEventHook.

 ```haskell
 myEventHook = swallowEventHook (className =? "kitty") (return True) <> onXPropertyChange "WM_NAME" myManageHook <> Hacks.windowedFullscreenFixEventHook
 ```

-### SwallowEventHook
+### Event Swallowing Hook

 XMonad.Hooks.WindowSwallowing is a module that provides a handleEventHook that enables window swallowing functionality.
 This feature allows for the reduction of unnecessary screen space usage by detecting and "swallowing" parent windows when a new window is opened from within them.
 The module utilizes the pstree command to analyze the process hierarchy, but it is important to note that this does not always work perfectly.
 Some applications that implement instance sharing, such as some terminal emulators and tmux, cannot be supported by window swallowing.
-Additionally, the module requires the _NET_WM_PID X-property to be set in order to check the process hierarchy, so some child programs may not be supported.
+Additionally, the module requires the \_NET_WM_PID X-property to be set in order to check the process hierarchy, so some child programs may not be supported.
 To use this module, it must be imported into your xmonad.hs file and the swallowEventHook function can be added to your handleEventHook.
 The variant swallowEventHookSub can also be used if a layout from XMonad.Layouts.SubLayouts is employed, allowing for the merging of child windows with the parent instead of swallowing.

-### onXPropertyChange
+### X Property Change Event

 The XMonad.Hooks.OnPropertyChange module is designed to allow for the management of already-mapped windows based on changes in their properties.
 This is particularly useful for identifying and managing browser windows by title, as these properties may not be fully set until after the window has been mapped and all associated documents and scripts have loaded.
 Additionally, this module can be used in conjunction with Electron applications, such as Spotify, that set their WM_CLASS properties at a later stage, making it difficult for traditional window managers to properly map them.
 This module utilizes a handleEventHook that triggers on PropertyChange events, and currently does not take into account properties that may have been removed.

-### Windowed Fullscreen (Chromium) Hack
+### Fullscreen Hack for Windowed Applications (Chromium)

 The XMonad.Util.Hacks module provides a set of utility functions for customizing and optimizing the behavior of XMonad for certain applications.
 The windowed fullscreen hack is a feature provided by the XMonad.Util.Hacks module that addresses an issue with certain Chromium-based applications, such as Chrome, Discord, and others, when they request to be put into fullscreen mode.
 These applications may not correctly detect the size of the window when displaying fullscreen content, resulting in cut-off content.

 The windowed fullscreen hack works by forcing the window to recalculate its dimensions after initiating fullscreen mode.
 This allows Chromium-based applications to correctly display fullscreen content within their normal window dimensions.

 To utilize this feature, it can be added to the handleEventHook function in the xmonad config file (i.e., xmonad.hs), as shown in the example provided.
 It will apply and undo a resize quickly causing chromium to recalculate the fullscreen window dimensions to match the actual windowed fullscreen dimensions.

-## Java Hack
+## Java Application Hack

 The Java Hack is a feature provided by the XMonad.Util.Hacks module that addresses compatibility issues with certain Java-based applications that may not function correctly when used in conjunction with XMonad.

-A common workaround for this issue is to set the environment variable _JAVA_AWT_WM_NONREPARENTING to 1.
+A common workaround for this issue is to set the environment variable \_JAVA_AWT_WM_NONREPARENTING to 1.
 The javaHack function in the XMonad.Util.Hacks module automatically sets this variable, providing a simple and convenient solution for users experiencing compatibility issues with Java applications.

 To utilize this feature, it can be added to main in the xmonad config file (i.e., xmonad.hs), as shown in the snippet provided.
 There is no longer a need to define it in your xinitrc.